ProjectCleverWeb/PHP-Color/README.md

 // Import as a hex integer
 $c = new color(0xff0000);

-// Import as a RGB array with Alpha channel
+// Import as a RGB array with Alpha channel (Alpha is only support with array inputs and must use the 'a' offset)
 $c = new color(['r' => 255, 'g' => 0, 'b' => 0, 'a' => 0]);
 ```